Time to Confront the Aquarium Trade’s ‘Gray Areas’

 DR. MONICA V. BIONDO

 “You cannot actually describe a coral reef; you have to have experienced it to fully appreciate it”.
-As early as 1874, Ernst Haeckel impressively described the beauty of these wonders of the world.
-In my opinion, no aquarium can ever begin to replicate the wonder and intricacy of a natural coral reefs.
+As early as 1874, Ernst Haeckel impressively described the beauty of these marvels of the World.
+In my view, no aquarium can truly capture the awe and complexity of a natural coral reef.

 Member of the IUCN SSC Species Monitoring Specialist Group